rolfvandekrol/sprockets-require_module/README.md

 //= require_module my_project/assets
 ```

 The module does not have to be an actual module.
 As long as it is a constant that has an `assets` method, it's fine.
 So it can be class too.

+The `assets` method should return an `Enumerable`.